marcchehab/logikunsererzeit.ch/content_en/Venezuela/elections2024.md

 - Enrique Márquez for Centrados (E35) is a genuine opposition figure and wants to "overcome" the conflict.
 He did not support the MUD's election boycott in 2018, which proved to be a mistake, and was kicked out of Nuevo Tiempo for it.
 Now he thinks Machado's disqualification was unfair - but now the field is open again.
 [Nevertheless, he says](https://www.youtube.com/live/u6mOGcM0AfA?si=5XcyVOUsTsqNSF9R&t=1902) who would withdraw if there was another candidate with a better chance of defeating Maduro.
 Let's see if he honours the pledge.
 - Claudio Fermín for Soluciones (H48) also wants to ["end the polarisation"](https://www.youtube.com/watch?v=xniJAi4swMY).
 He has been in politics for a long time.
 - Antonio Ecarri from Lápiz portrays himself as the great conciliator and seeks equidistance from the government ("the worst government in the history of Venezuela") and the opposition ("just as much a disaster").
 The opposition calls him corrupt and makes a big deal out of the fact that Maduro invited him to the Miraflores presidential palace.
 Note also the "Min Unidad" party, which looks very similar to the opposition's logo.
 - Benjamín Rausseo is standing with Conde.
 He is a comedian and initially took part in the MUD primaries, but then withdrew.
-He may make 50-100 thousand votes.
+He too wants to contruct a campaign without ["hate" or vengeance](https://youtu.be/EUar8RCobzk?si=Y-zwicWyIxI3epJ6&t=1251).
 - el cambio. javier bertucci. evangelist. actively supported by government.
 - Luis Rati entered the race for DD.
 He has withdrawn his candidacy and is supporting the false "Acción Democrática" candidate, Luis Eduardo Martínez.